 What should you do if your loved one has documented it in a safety deposit box?

-It’s sort of a tried-and-true method for keeping important documents secure- keeping them in a safety deposit box.
+It’s a tried-and-true method for keeping important documents secure- keeping them in a safety deposit box.
 The tricky part of this discussion comes into play when your loved one keeps their Will in a safety deposit box that you cannot access.
-Many times I will recommend to folks that they have an "end of life" discussion with their loved ones ASAP so you have a plan to go off of before it is too late.
-Most banks allow certain people who are related to the decedent to access a safety deposit box even to retrieve the Will even if you are not listed on bank documents as having permission to do so.
+I will often recommend folks that they have an "end of life" discussion with their loved ones ASAP, so you have a plan to go off of before it is too late.
+Most banks allow certain people related to the decedent to access a safety deposit box even to retrieve the Will, even if you are not listed on bank documents as having permission to do so.
 A court order would need to be obtained by you first before this can happen, however.

 What happens if the bank does not allow you access to your loved ones' safety deposit box?

 Obtaining an order from the court that permits you to access the safety deposit box would likely be your best and possibly only route to gain access.
 The Texas Estates code allows a probate court to order the particular bank to allow you access to the safety deposit box under certain circumstances.
-First, the bank would need to open shown to lease a safety deposit box to your loved one, and Secondly that the box likely contains the last will of your loved one.
-Access may also be granted by the court if your loved ones' burial information or insurance policies are also located in the safety deposit box.
+First, the bank would need to open shown to lease a safety deposit box to your loved one, and Secondly, the box likely contains the last will of your loved one.
+The court may also grant access if your loved ones' burial information or insurance policies are located in the safety deposit box.

 What can happen next if your loved one dies without a will?

-If your loved one dies without a will then the state of Texas will determine how their property is divided.
-The overall goals of the state will be to orderly distribute their property it is not necessarily focused on equity, fairness, or the wishes of you or any other family members.
+If your loved one dies without a will, then the state of Texas will determine how their property is divided.
+The state's overall goals will be to distribute their property; it is not necessarily focused on equity, fairness, or the wishes of you or any other family members.
 In this way, the law tries to act as objectively as possible to determine how closely each air was related to your loved one.
 The nature of your relationship with your loved one or any other relatives' specific relationship with your loved one is not relevant.

-Based on this, it should be quite plain to see that dying without a will can create unintended consequences and results that are not beneficial or desired.
-Having a will can not only increase the likelihood of chance is that your loved one has their wishes granted when it comes to distributing property at their death bucket eliminate the role of the state in performing any actions related to their death.
-What it also does is decrease the cost and time associated with administering their estate upon the death of a loved one.
+Based on this, it should be clear that dying without a will can create unintended consequences and not beneficial or desired results.
+Having a will can increase the likelihood that your loved one has their wishes granted when it comes to distributing property at their death bucket, eliminating the state's role in performing any actions related to their death.
+It also decreases the cost and time associated with administering their estate upon the death of a loved one.

 How is property classified in Texas?

 Just as in family law, the Texas probate code divides property between being community and separately owned.
-Separate properties any property that you or your spouse owned before you were married.
-There are limited circumstances in which separate property can be acquired during your marriage such as if you are gifted property or inherit property from another person who has passed away.
-On the other hand, Community property is any other property that is acquired by you or your spouse during your marriage.
-If you were to die without a will then the state of Texas would determine who your errors are and how your assets are distributed.
+Separate properties are any property that you or your spouse owned before you were married.
+There are limited circumstances in which separate property can be acquired during your marriage.
+For example, if you are gifted property or inherit property from another person who has passed away.
+On the other hand, Community property is any other property that you or your spouse acquires during your marriage.
+If you were to die without a will, then the state of Texas would determine who your errors are and how your assets are distributed.
 Much of this decision would hinge upon the property being classified as community or separate in nature.

-The big point is that if your loved one dies with a spouse then that spouse will inherit their property will go to their spouse alone.
-On the other hand, if your loved one dies with a spouse and children, but not all the children were the children of the spouse who survives him or her, then a different set of rules applies.
+The big point is that if your loved one dies with a spouse, then that spouse will inherit their property will go to their spouse alone.
+On the other hand, if your loved one dies with a spouse and children, but not all the children were the children of the spouse who survives them, then a different set of rules applies.
 In that case, the surviving children should then receive the loved one's share in one-half of their community property.
 Their spouse would receive the remaining one-half share of their community property.
-Their spouse would also have a right to live in the marital home for the rest of his or her life.
+Their spouse would also have a right to live in the marital home for the rest of their lives.

 How would your loved one’s separate property be divided if they pass away without a will?

-If your loved one dies without a will, no children but is married then all separate personal property of theirs would pass to their spouse.
+If your loved one dies without a will, has no children but is married, then all separate personal property of theirs would pass to their spouse.
 The separate real property would go ½ to their spouse and ½ to your loved one's parents, brothers, sisters, or any of their descendants.
-Keep in mind that if your loved one has no relatives other than a spouse then all separate property would go to him or her.
-On the other hand, if your loved one dies with children and a spouse then the rules for distribution of separate property at their death are a little different.
+Keep in mind that if your loved one has no relatives other than a spouse, then all separate property would go to them.
+On the other hand, if your loved one dies with children and a spouse, then the rules for distributing separate property at their death are a little different.
 Separate personal property would pass 1/3 to their spouse and 2/3 to their children.

 What is the difference between probate and non-probate assets?

-If you have a loved one who dies with a will that is important since we have seen what happens to their property if they were to die without a Will.
-What a Will does not do is control how all of their property will be distributed upon their death.
-If an asset or piece of property were to pass under the Will it is known as a probate asset.
+Suppose you have a loved one who dies with a will; that is important since we have seen what happens to their property if they die without a Will.
+A Will does not control how all of their property will be distributed upon their death.
+If an asset or piece of property were to pass under the Will, it is known as a probate asset.
 However, there are non-probate assets as well.
-These would be assets that are not covered by a Will.
+These would be assets that a Will does not cover.